 From the Artist

-I know I have been blessed as an artist.
-I know the joy of doing what I was created to do.
-I discovered there was no difference between a blank page, a blank canvas, a blank wall or an object.
-It was while I was painting one day, I took a step back, looked at the wall and realized, "every surface is a canvas."
-And that became my tagline.
+I have been blessed as an artist with the joy of doing what I was created to do.
+I believe there is no difference between a blank page, blank canvas, blank wall or a simple object.
+One day while painting, I looked at the wall and realized “every surface is a canvas”.
+I love what I do and nourished when creating.

-To know one's purpose early in life, is a gift.
-Jil Gordon knew she was suppose to be an artist.
-She said, “Ever since I saw images of the Sistine Chapel when I was ten, I knew.”
-Starting young with a strong art curriculum, earning a BFA degree from the University of Michigan's School of Art and Design and studying under renowned artisans, were all fundamental in Jil becoming a successful fine artist, illustrator, decorative artist and graphic designer.
+To know one’s purpose early in life is an enviable gift.
+Jil Gordon knew she was suppose to be an artist when first inspired by Michelangelo’s Sistine Chapel.
+With an early concentrated art curriculum, earning a BFA degree from the University of Michigan’s School of Art and Design and studying under renowned artists and professors were fundamental to Jil’s success as a fine artist, illustrator, decorative artist and graphic designer.
+Her ability to effortlessly blend painting, illustration and graphic design provides a very special creative edge.

-2000 brought about the return for Jil to her Midwest roots and Michigan.
-Commissions expanded to exclusive developments such as Bay Harbor and private residences statewide.
-Simultaneously, the graphic design demands never slowed.
-Creating and developing corporate identities, collateral, ad campaigns and retail-specific illustrations continued for clients such as American Spoon Foods, The University of Michigan, Farbman Group and Intellx Inc. and many others.
+In 2000, Jil returned to her Michigan roots where commissions expanded to exclusive developments such as Bay Harbor and private residences statewide.
+Simultaneously, the demand for her graphic expertise in corporate identities, collateral development, ad campaigns and retail-specific illustration continued for clients such as American Spoon Foods, The University of Michigan, Farbman Group, Intellx Inc., and many former clients.